getcarina/getcarina.com/_tutorials/000-tutorial-template.md

 # Tutorial name

 <!--
-Limit tutorials to a single task or idea.
+Limit tutorials to a single task.

 Choose a name that accurately describes the task.
 For example:

-# Docker 101
-# How to create a new container
+# Create a new container
-# How to remove containers without deleting Swarm
+# Remove containers without deleting Swarm
 -->

-## Description
+This tutorial describes <x> so that you can <y>.

 <!--
-Give a brief summary of what this tutorial covers and why it matters.
+Give a brief summary of what this tutorial describes and why it matters.
 For example:

-"This tutorial covers Docker basics: what Docker is and how to start using it."
+"This tutorial describes Docker basics: what Docker is and how to start using it."
 "This tutorial demonstrates how to remove containers without deleting system-critical containers."
 -->